-- Install lines in horizontal circuit as opposed to vertical circuit; - Maintaining a 1.5 meter spacing between energized components and grounded hardware; - Install visibility enhancement objects such as marker balls, bird deterrents or diverters; and - Schedule maintenance activities to avoid nesting sessions.
+- Install lines in horizontal circuit as opposed to vertical circuit; - Maintaining a 1.5 meter spacing between energized components and grounded hardware;

+- Install visibility enhancement objects such as marker balls, bird deterrents or diverters; and - Schedule maintenance activities to avoid nesting sessions.

-Vegetation and Soils
+Wildlife, Vegetation and Soils

-- Control soil erosion through timely clearing of excavations from project area; develop erosion control structure and excavate new areas only after finishing work at opened segments among other measures; and - Develop afforestation programmes in collaboration with the community members.
+- Control soil erosion through timely clearing of excavations from project area; develop erosion control structure and excavate new areas only after finishing work at opened segments among other measures; and - Develop afforestation programmes in collaboration with the community members; - Avoid interfering with wildlife habitats and breeding sites.